AnthonyCiceuOTU/Web-Dev-Project/README.md

 ### 2.

-Ensure you have Node.js and npm
+Ensure you have Node.js and npm installed

 ### 3.